thriveth/Haro11Cos/Paper/Paper.md

 The column densities we derive for  \ion{Si}{2} in this work are generally between $12.0 \lesssim \log N \lesssim 12.5$, column densities around which the transitions involved become optically thick: For $\lambda \lambda 1260, 1526
-\text{and} 1304$, $\tau$ becomes 1 at $\log N \sim 11.3, 12.2$ and $12.5$,
+\text{ and } 1304$, $\tau$ becomes 1 at $\log N \sim 11.3, 12.2$ and $12.5$,
 respectively.
-In the line wings, and in particular at $v_0$, only $\lambda 1260$ seems to be optically thick, and it seems the column densities arrived at can be trusted.
+Off the regions of strongest absorption, and in particular at
+$v_0$, only $\lambda 1260$ seems to be optically thick, and it seems the column densities arrived at can be trusted.
 But at line center, around $v\sim v_{int}$, the column densities found are so close to the limit that they are most likely to be interpreted as lower limits.
-There might also be systematics in the determination of the continuum around the lines which may lead to the lines at
+There might also be systematics in the determination of the continuum around the lines which may lead to the lines at $\lambda \lambda 1304, 1526$ to be falsely seen as shallower than
-$\lambda \lambda 1304, 1526$ to be falsely seen as shallower than $\lambda 1260$, meaning that all computed column densities are really lower limits rather than actual values.
-The confidence intervals in fig. \ref{fig:WithColDens} do *not* reflect this possible saturation, but only the formal errors from the best approximation to the residual intensity, they do not include systematics.
+$\lambda 1260$, meaning that all computed column densities are really lower limits rather than actual values.
+The confidence intervals in fig.
+\ref{fig:WithColDens} do *not* reflect this possible saturation, but only the formal errors from the best approximation to the residual intensity, they do not include systematics.

 If the computed column densities are in fact lower limits, this means the inferred \ion{H}{1} column densities are also lower limits.
-This would rule out the marginal possibility that the clumps themselves are partly transparent to Lyman Continuum, and strengthen the riddled, ionization-bounded medium scenario that the ISM on the line of sight to Haro 11 C consists of dense, neutral clumps with an ionized interclump medium containing a dilute neutral component.
+This would strengthen the modified riddled, ionization-bounded medium scenario that the ISM on the line of sight to Haro 11 C consists of dense, neutral clumps with an ionized interclump medium containing a dilute neutral component.

 ### Neutral gas metallicity